Martyn0324/Hakisa/README.md

 Currently testing this possibility for a model that generates pseudolabels for the images dataset, the Coach.

+**UPDATE:** This type of layer seems promising.
+It has been tested for classification task with Fashion MNIST and CIFAR100 and those tests can be checked [here](https://github.com/Martyn0324/Hakisa/blob/Tests/Preprocessing/TesteAttentionLayer.ipynb).
+If my expectations are correct, then we could make a Feature Extractor with way less parameters, thus less computationally expensive.

 ## Currently Testing²: Vectorization and Softmax

 The tests for vectorization before running Hakisa will continue on the main branch.
 Here, I'll be testing the more traditional approach for Reinforcement Learning: using Embedding layers and Softmax activation function.